Duration

 Over five weeks, you will learn how to:

 By the end of the course, you will have developed a publication proposal outlining your concept, audience, format and content structure.
+No formal prior knowledge is required, though basic familiarity with exhibitions, art books or cultural publishing is helpful.

 Image: Bank Phrom